Q. What is my holiday entitlement?

 Q. Can I apply for roles on a flexible basis?

-We are open to considering reduced hours or flexible working arrangements for any of our vacancies and would encourage you to speak to our Recruitment Manager, Lorraine Dix, if you would like to explore the opportunity to apply for a role on a flexible basis.
+We are open to considering reduced hours or flexible working arrangements for any of our vacancies and would encourage you to speak to our Recruitment Manager, Penny Richardson, if you would like to explore the opportunity to apply for a role on a flexible basis.
 For more information, visit our flexible working page.

 Q. Would you encourage candidates to apply who are returning from an extended career break?

 Absolutely.
-We would encourage you to contact our Recruitment Manager, Lorraine Dix, to discuss the role and support we can provide in the return to work experience.
+We would encourage you to contact our Recruitment Manager, Penny Richardson, to discuss the role and support we can provide in the return to work experience.
 For more information, tips and support for returning to work after a break, you can also visit 'The Law Society - Returning to work after a career break'.

 Q. How do I become a Partner?